My goal is to use my art and writing to instill in people the value of travel and appreciation for diversity.

 I believe in having a job that doesn’t feel like work.
-If you’re going to spend 40-ish hours a week for 40-ish years of your life should be spent doing something you’re passionate about.
+Those 40-ish hours a week for 40-ish years of your life should be spent doing something you’re passionate about.
 That’s your life, and you should enjoy it.
-And if you’re going to spend your time and energy to help someone else achieve their dreams, it should be for a cause you believe in.
-Your talents should be utilized to their fullest, and your contributions should be valued.
+And if you’re going to spend your time and energy to help someone else accomplish a mission, it should be for a cause you believe in.
+Furthermore, your talents should be utilized to their fullest, and your contributions should be valued.
 Accept nothing less.

 I believe in doing work that matters.
 I have learned that I am not fulfilled unless I feel what I’m doing is meaningful and important, but I realize that sometimes the end product itself is arbitrary.
 In those cases, what matters instead is how you grow and develop along the way, and how you express yourself.

 I believe words matter.
 Language is powerful, and whether written or drawn or spoken, words need to be crafted carefully and treated with respect.
 I feel called to communicate and express ideas as clearly and articulately as possible, through the combination of written word and illustrated image.